mmu-webdesign/l4-WPD-web-term-2/README.md

 Followed by (in any order)…

 ## Text content
-Introduction to your theme created in DAC – for example historical background, quotations, interviews, links to external resources – that adds to your overall theme.
-(500 words +/- 10%)
+Introduction to your theme created in DAC.
+See DAC brief for details.

 ## Audio content
-Your audio piece created in DAC, hosted on Soundcloud and embedded in your site responsively.
-Duration should be no more than 4 minutes, and the audio must not autoplay.
+Your audio piece created in DAC, embedded in your site responsively.
+See DAC brief for details.

 ## Video content
-Your video created in DAC, hosted on YouTube, embed and responsive.
-Duration should be no more than 4 minutes, and the video must not autoplay.
+Your video created in DAC, embed and responsive.
+The video must not autoplay.
+See DAC brief for details.

 ## Photographic content
 Insert the six original images created in DAC Assessment Two.
 All images should be sized appropriately, optimized and art directed for the web.
 Add a caption to accompany each image using your descriptions from Assessment Two.